 WHERE TO STAY

 Staying at a historic inn with a ghost story shouldn’t be too difficult considering Savannah is the most haunted place in the country.
-I stayed at the Dresser Palmer House, home to Ghost Madeline, a sweet female child who leaves pennies for the guests.
+I stayed at the former Dresser Palmer House, home to Ghost Madeline, a sweet female child who leaves pennies for the guests.
 Though it has since closed, there are plenty of other inns with interesting stories too.
 Some of the top are The Marshall House, The Gastonian or Eliza Thompson House.

 What things to do are on you Savannah Bucket List?

 Getting There: Savannah/Hilton Head International Airport is a major hub and most airlines will fly into it.
 You can easily check for the best fare deals at Skyscanner, which also has the option to choose ‘cheapest month’ as the departure to find the lowest priced dates to fly to your destination.
 From the airport to the city center, you can take a shuttle, Uber or Lyft, or take a taxi.
 You can also board Savannah’s Airport Bus (The 100X Airport Express) to Downtown Savannah, which costs $5 each way or $8 round trip.